 The entrance conference sets the tone for the entire survey.
 Be prepared and courteous, and make requests, not demands.
 The entrance conference should be informative, concise, and brief; it should not utilize a significant amount of time.
-Conduct the entrance conference with administrative staff available at the time of entrance.
+Conduct the entrance conference with administrative staff available at the time of entrance (do not delay the survey to wait for additional management staff to arrive).
 During the entrance conference, the Team Coordinator should address the following:

 - Explain the purpose and scope of the survey; - Briefly explain the survey process; - Introduce survey team members, including any additional surveyors who may join the team at a later time.
-Discuss the general area that each will be responsible for, and the various documents that they may request; - Clarify that all CAH areas and locations, departments, and patient care settings under the CAH provider number may be surveyed, including any contracted patient care activities or patient services; - Explain that all interviews will be conducted privately with patients, staff, and visitors, unless requested otherwise by the interviewee; - Discuss and determine how the facility will ensure that surveyors are able to obtain the photocopies of material, records, and other information as they are needed; - Obtain the names, locations, and telephone numbers of key staff to whom questions should be addressed; - Discuss the approximate time, location, and possible attendees of any meetings to be held during the survey.
-The team coordinator should coordinate any meetings with facility leadership; and - Propose a date and time for the exit conference.
+Discuss the general area that each will be responsible for, and the various documents that they may request; - Clarify that all CAH areas and locations, departments, and patient care settings under the CAH CCN may be surveyed, including any contracted patient care activities or patient services; - Explain that all interviews will be conducted privately with patients, staff, and visitors, unless requested otherwise by the interviewee; - Discuss and determine how the CAH will ensure that surveyors are able to obtain the photocopies of material, records, and other information as they are needed;